 Traditional healers commonly recommend the intake of speedwell tincture for improving the process of digestion, which is important for the prevention of various problems concerning the gastrointestinal (GI tract).
 Consuming speedwell tincture is also known to help stimulate the appetite.
 As we have already mentioned, the herb has excellent anti-inflammatory properties which may contribute to improved digestive health.
 It is also used to treat diarrhea naturally owing to its astringent properties that can reduce the secretion of mucus in the intestines and prevent loose stools.

 The liver is an organ with so many different functions, and one of them is the metabolism of drugs, alcohol and poisonous substances.
-One way to keep the liver in an excellent shape is by taking speedwell tea.
+One way to keep the liver in an excellent shape is by taking speedwell tincture.
 In fact, it’s being used for hundreds of years now in keeping the liver in a healthy state.

-Lastly, speedwell tea may also be employed topically for dealing with various skin problems such as acne and eczema.
+Lastly, speedwell tincture may also be employed topically for dealing with various skin problems such as acne and eczema.
 Applying it on a minor cut or burn can help in alleviating pain as well as warding off an infection.